GoogleChrome/web.dev/src/site/content/en/blog/media-session/index.md

 ## Let users control what's playing

-A media session action is an action (.e.g. "play", "pause") that a website can handle for users when they interact with the current media playback.
+A media session action is an action (for example "play" or "pause") that a website can handle for users when they interact with the current media playback.
 Actions are analogous to and work much the same as events.
 Like events, actions are implemented by setting handlers on an appropriate object, an instance of